Wednesday, October 6, 2010

 Avodah Zarah 53 – Idol Nullification

 A non-Jewish idol worshipper can nullify his own idol and that of his fellow.
 He needs to be an adult and of sound mind.
 A Jew cannot nullify the idol of a non-Jewish idol-worshipper.
 If a Jew comes into actual possession of an idol, it cannot be nullified but has to be hidden.
-That law is from the Torah, derived from the phrase “And place it in secret.”
-However, the Sages have additionally prohibited any idol nullification by a Jew, since he might accidentally pick up it, thus acquiring it, and then his nullification would be invalid.
+That law is from the Torah, derived from the phrase "And place it in secret."
+However, the Sages have also prohibited a Jew from nullifying an idol, since he might accidentally pick it up, thereby acquiring it, and his nullification would be invalid.

 How does an idol-worshipper nullify an idol?
-If he cut off the tip of its ear, the tip of its nose, or the tip of finger, or flattened its face – he has nullified it.
-But if he spit before it, or urinated before it, or dragged it through the mud, or threw excrement at it – the idol is not nullified.
-If he sold it or gave it as a pledge for a loan, Rabbi Yehudah the Prince says that his nullification is effective, but the Sages say that it is not.
+If he cut off the tip of its ear, the tip of its nose, or the tip of a finger, or flattened its face, he has nullified it.
+But if he spat before it, or urinated before it, or dragged it through the mud, or threw excrement at it – the idol is not nullified.
+If he sold it or pledged it as collateral for a loan, Rabbi Yehudah the Prince holds that its nullification is effective, whereas the Sages maintain that it is not.

 No comments: